-While the value of the global mobile gaming market was an impressive $151.9 billion in 2019, 2020 should see this figure rises to $165.9 billion.
-The mobile gaming industry remains profitable due to factors such as sponsorships, subscriptions, paid advertising and in-app purchases.
+While the global mobile gaming market’s value was an impressive $151.9 billion in 2019, 2022 should see this figure rises to $165.9 billion.
+The mobile gaming industry remains profitable due to factors such as sponsorships, subscriptions, paid to advertise, and in-app purchases.

 6. Number of Apps Installed

 On average, smartphone users have 40 apps installed on their smartphones.
 Despite this average, most smartphone users spend roughly 89% of their time on 18 apps only.
-Millennials, on the other hand, have an average of 67 apps installed on their smartphones and spend most of their time on 25 apps.
+On the other hand, Millennials have an average of 67 apps installed on their smartphones and spend most of their time on 25 apps.